Molecular biology/biochemistry: cloning, mutagenesis, overexpression, purification...

 In 2017, the UJF merged with the other universities in Grenoble to form the "Université Grenoble-Alpes" (UGA).

-The UGA is composed of 45 000 students and is well ranked since it is evaluated as being the 178th research center in the world and the 4th best in France in terms of scientific production according to the Scimago Institution Ranking.
+The UGA, third largest French university, is composed of 60 000 students and is well ranked since it is evaluated as being the 145th research center in the world and the 5th best in France in the research ranking of higher education institutions according to the Scimago Institution Ranking.

 Life sciences in Grenoble